itzCozi/devbox/docs/src/content/docs/docs/start.md

 devbox shell my-python-app
 ```

-You're now inside an isolated Ubuntu container!
+You're now inside an isolated Ubuntu box!
 Notice how your prompt changes to indicate you're in the devbox environment.
+By default, the box will stop automatically when you exit the shell.
+To keep it running after you exit, pass `--keep-running`.

 ## Explore the Environment
 ---

-Inside the container, you can:
+Inside the box, you can:

 ```bash
 # Check what's available